yus252/Antiplagiarism/README.md

-To use WordCountListTester, run a line like: java WordCountListTester nameOfInputFile.txt numberOfTopNWords {file|console} EX:> java WordCountListTester inputFiles_DoNotSubmit/harry_potter.txt 10 console
+To use WordCountListTester, run a line like: java WordCountListTester nameOfInputFile.txt numberOfTopNWords {file|console}
+EX:
+> java WordCountListTester inputFiles_DoNotSubmit/harry_potter.txt 10 console
 > java WordCountListTester inputFiles_DoNotSubmit/harry_potter.txt 10 file
 Similarity Checker :
 java Similarity odyssey_shortened.txt odyssey_original.txt

 About WordCountList:
-I have learned some information about this program from the discussion.
-However, when I approached this program by myself, I found that it is much more difficult.
 First, the program read the every word in the file that I choose.
 At the same time, I need to check whether the file has next word or not.
 If it does not have more word, then stop reading.
 Second, I add the first word to an array.
 You can think of it as a line of boxes.
 You can store some stuff or some objects